BA in Interdisciplinary with Emphasis in Women's and Gender Studies

 Degree Program Description

-When students graduate with an emphasis in Women's and Gender Studies, they should be able to:
+When students graduate with a emphasis in Women's and Gender Studies, they should be able to:

 - Apply cross-cultural and global awareness to "big questions" about women and gender

-- Have a comprehensive grasp of intersectionality and matrices of domination
+- Have a comprehensive grasp of intersectionality and matrices of power

-- Think critically: i.e. consider an issue from multiple perspectives; locate, evaluate and interpret diverse sources, including statistics; engage in critical self-reflection
+- Think critically: i.e. consider an issue from multiple perspectives; locate, evaluate and interpret diverse sources; engage in critical self-reflection

 - Construct arguments with evidence obtained from research